 Benefits of using a foam roller for back

 Using a foam roller for back pain can be hugely effective.
 It works by increasing blood flow to the muscle, which repairs damaged tissue and eases inflammation.
 It can easily be done in the comfort of your own home, giving a similar effect to a deep tissue massage.
-Always make sure to avoid the spine and the neck!
+Always make sure to avoid the spine!

 Pro tip: You could also try using a massage gun for back pain.
 These get deeper into the muscle and specific trigger points, rather than targeting a large area at once.